MushroomApp/docs/privacy.md

 ## **LINKS**

 We may offer links from our App to other Apps or websites, which may be hosted by our partners or by unrelated companies, which we think may be of interest to you.
-Such websites, services, and apps, including Facebook®, Twitter®, Google®, or Instagram® are not governed by this Privacy Policy and Mushroom makes no representation as to their practices for dealing with your personal information.
-Mushroom is not responsible for how third party services use and share your personal information.
+Such websites, services, and apps, including Facebook®, Twitter®, Google®, or Instagram® are not governed by this Privacy Policy and Popsy makes no representation as to their practices for dealing with your personal information.
+Popsy is not responsible for how third party services use and share your personal information.
 We recommend that you check the privacy policy of any service at the beginning of your visit.

 ## **CHILDREN UNDER THIRTEEN**